 If you can't find molasses in the local area, you can replace it with brown sugar, white sugar, malt syrup or sugarcane juice.
 These are the direct foods that microbes can absorb fast and easily.
 Sugars are the carbon source for them.

 In places like Canada or Brazil, rice bran may be hard to find.
 For this, you can also use oat bran, rice grains, rice flour, rye bran or cereal bran.
 Those that contain starch in them.
 The bran here plays a role of attracting the microbes and breaking down nutrients.

-In a cereal grain, the bran is the enzyme-excreting layer that kick-starts the breaking down of starch (stored inside the seeds), releasing energy for the seed to use and signalling to them "Ok, we're ready for germination.
+In a cereal grain, the bran layer is the enzyme-excreting layer that kick-starts the breaking down of starch (stored inside the seeds), releasing energy for the seed to use and signalling to them "Ok, we're ready for germination.
 Let's go".

 For the yeast balls, you can alternatively use baking yeast, a can of beer (any bran), or some bread.
 Look for Saccharomyces cerevisiae on the package.

 And also: Why do we use bananas & papayas here?
 Firstly because those fruit are widely available in many places.
 Bananas also contain other good stuff like vitamins and minerals that can be consumed by the microbes easily.

 You can use any other ripe fruits as an alternative.
 Fruit trees that take up a lot of energy from the soil, or possibly make the soil corroded after some time, have the most delicious and nutritional fruits.